IRS Revenue Officer Assigned Here’s What to Do Next

 • There may be unfiled returns

-• You may have payroll tax problems or business exposure
+• You may have payroll tax problems or business exposure, such as when payroll taxes fall behind

 This blog explains what to expect, what your rights are, and how to respond immediately to avoid aggressive collection action.